schellenberg/computerscience20/_sources/ConstrainedLanguage/Step4.rst

 Comments are notes made by a programmer which are ignored by the computer; they are meant to be read and understood only by humans.
 They allow programmers to write programs that are easier to understand for other people.

-When using Python, one can write comments in one of two ways:
+When using Python, you can write comments in one of two ways:

 -  By putting a ``#`` before a comment on any given line.
 -  By enclosing any amount of text (even if it takes up more than one line) between triple-quotes like ``""" ... """`` or ``''' ... '''``.

-I will first write a simple program without any comments followed by a second version with comments added and a third version ... slightly less readable; however, I will make the same error in all three programs.
-Can you spot it more easily in the first program or the second?
+Here's a simple program that makes Reeborg move in a square, but there's a mistake in the code.
+Can you spot it?

 .. code-block:: python